Transferring Credit to NOVA

 Credit for Prior Learning

 NOVA also evaluates prior college-level learning from nontraditional sources.
-Only official transcripts or other document specified in the Credit for Prior Learning Manual will be evaluated.
+Only official transcripts or other documentation specified in the Credit for Prior Learning Manual will be evaluated.
 Consult NOVA’s Credit for Prior Learning Manual for complete information and a list of credit for prior learning opportunities or contact an academic advisor or counselor.

-Credit for prior learning is available to students for educational experiences that fall into the following basic categories:
+Credit for prior learning is available to students for nontraditional educational experiences that fall into the following basic categories:

 - credit by examination, including Abitur, Advanced Placement (AP), Assessment by Local Examination (ABLE), University of Cambridge Advanced Level Examinations, College-Level Examination Program (CLEP), DSST (formerly known as DANTES), International Baccalaureate (IB), and SAT II subject exams